mlc-ai/mlc-llm/docs/deploy/python.rst

 --port                 The port number to run gradio.
 The default value is ``7860``.
 --share                Whether to create a publicly shareable link for the interface.

-After setting up properly, you are expected to see the following interface in your browser:
+After setting it up properly, you are expected to see the following interface in your browser:

 .. image:: https://raw.githubusercontent.com/mlc-ai/web-data/main/images/mlc-llm/tutorials/gradio-interface.png
    :width: 100%